Lymphomas ( Hodgkin and Non Hodgkin lymphoma )

 • Hepatosplenomegaly, fatigue, pruritus.

-• Pel–Ebstein fever — cyclical high fever every 1–2 weeks.
+• Pel–Ebstein fever — cyclical fever every 1–2 weeks.

-• Mediastinal mass on CXR (esp. nodular sclerosing subtype in young women) → may cause SVC syndrome.
+• Mediastinal mass (esp. nodular sclerosing in young women) → may cause SVC syndrome.

 • Bone marrow involvement → cytopenias.